 Centennial Hills' location and the variety of housing options make it a popular location to live in.
 This community also has a reputation for having an unparalleled holiday spirit, whether it be Halloween, Easter, or the 4th of July, there is something for everyone in Centennial Hills.

 - Near Spring Mountains

 - Near Red Rock Canyon

 - Canyon Gate Country Club is Nearby

 The Lakes is a master-planned community in Spring Valley near Summerlin.
 It is west of Las Vegas and comprises an area of a mere two square miles.
 The showpiece of the community is the 30-acre Lake Sahara.
 This area got its start in the mid-1980s, and there are homes in nearly every shape and size, from apartments and condos to opulent lakefront abodes.
-The Lakes is secluded from downtown Las Vegas and the Strip, containing a mixture of gated communities, commercial areas and offices.
+The Lakes is secluded from downtown Las Vegas and the Strip, containing a mixture of gated communities, commercial areas, and offices.
 The Lakes somewhat feels like a desert oasis with its wide street and mature pine trees but is still only 15-20 minutes from The Strip and 10 minutes from Summerlin.

-The Lakes is often one of the highest-ranked neighborhood in Las Vegas.
+The Lakes is often one of the highest-ranked neighborhoods in Las Vegas.
 A home in this neighborhood will cost around $305,000, and the median income is nearly $70,000.
 There are 15 miles of bike paths, fishing, restaurants, and businesses.
 Most people who live in The Lakes use a car to get around, but the area is considered fairly walkable and bikeable.